 The position of Chair of the Board is currently vacant.

-Andrew Fagan (Vice Chair) is the Director of Child Safeguarding and Protection for the Archdiocese of Dublin.
+Andrew Fagan (Acting Chair) is the Director of Child Safeguarding and Protection for the Archdiocese of Dublin.
 Andrew qualified as a social worker in Queens University Belfast and undertook post-graduate studies in child protection in Trinity College Dublin.
 Prior to taking up his current post in 2010, Andrew worked for thirty or so years as a practitioner, manager and inspector of children’s services both in the Republic and in Northern Ireland.

 Bishop Denis Brennan was born in Enniscorthy.
 He was ordained in 1970 at St Peter’s College, Wexford.
 He was appointed to the House of Missions in 1970 and Administrator of St Senan’s Parish, Enniscorthy from 1986 until his appointment as parish priest of Taghmon in 1997.
 He served as Vicar Forane for Wexford Deanery and as diocesan delegate charged with child protection.
 He was ordained Bishop of Ferns in 2006.